January 11, 2024

 Start an Arcade in Your Area

-An arcade is a great way to go if you’re trying to develop a business opportunity to bring enjoyment and fun to your community.
+An arcade is a great option if you want to create a business that brings fun to your community.
 This has been a basic outline for starting an arcade.
-If you have any questions or want help getting started, Betson has team members who know the industry inside and out and can help you with the layout & design of your floor plan, game room mix, and more.
+If you have questions or need help getting started, Betson has experts ready to assist you.
+They can help with your floor plan, game room mix, and more.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!